 On January 30, 2018, the Joint Utilities filed a Petition for Modification of CPUC Decision 12-12-036, which adopted the CCA Code of Conduct as required by Senate Bill (SB) 790 (2011).
 The Joint Utilities request that the CCA Code of Conduct be modified to eliminate the current limitation imposed on utilities to refrain from "lobbying" against CCA programs, which is broadly defined as communicating with public officials or the public for the purpose of convincing a government agency not to participate in or to withdraw from a CCA program.
 The Joint Utilities claim that the current restriction is inhibiting their ability to provide timely and effective information to local governments on CCA formation decisions.
 Responses to the Petition for Modification were filed on March 1.
 (See CalCCA Response, WRCOG-LACCE-DCE Response, Other Responses.)

-• March 12: Reply Comments of Joint IOUs addressing other parties' responses.
+On March 12, the Joint IOUs filed Reply Comments addressing other parties' responses.